Mortgage Products

 Common FAQs and requirements for a second mortgage

-What is a second mortgage?
-Is it the same as a home equity loan?
+Is a second mortgage the same as a home equity loan?

 How much money can I take out in a second mortgage?

-Generally, your first and second mortgage together have a top limit of 90 percent of the appraised market value of your home.
-Many lenders use what’s called a combined loan to value (CLTV) ratio.
+Generally, lenders will assign a top limit to the amount of your home’s appraised market value that they are willing to finance.
+To determine the amount of your home’s value that is mortgaged, many lenders use what’s called a combined loan-to-value (CLTV) ratio.
 CLTV is calculated by taking your existing mortgage balance(s) plus your desired loan amount, divided by your home value:

 CLTV = (Loan Amount + Mortgage Balances) / Home Value